Paul Goldschmidt Player Props: Cardinals vs. Astros

 Paul Goldschmidt At The Plate

-- Among qualified hitters, he ranks 27th in batting average, while his on-base percentage ranks 16th and he is 35th in slugging.
+- Among the qualifying hitters, he ranks 20th in batting average, while his on-base percentage ranks 13th and he is 25th in slugging.

-- He has hit a long ball in nine games this year (11.8%), homering in 3.8% of his trips to the plate.
+- Looking at the 77 games he has played this year, he's hit a home run in 10 of them (13.0%), and in 4% of his trips to the dish.

-- In 34.2% of his games this season, Goldschmidt has had at least one RBI.
-He's picked up more than one in 15.8% and driven in three or more of his team's runs in one contest.
+- In 35.1% of his games this year, Goldschmidt has had at least one RBI.
+He's picked up more than one in 16.9% and driven in three or more of his team's runs in one contest.

+- He has scored in 37 games this season, with multiple runs 10 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.